-16.14 Detentions
+16.9Detentions

-- 16.15 For more severe infringements and mis-demeanours a detention may be given. - 16.16 The detention is noted down on the shared detention log. - 16.17 These are then recorded into My Concern by the Director of Wellbeing. - 16.18 The pupil issued with a detention will serve the detention the same day where possible. - 16.19 The detention starts at the beginning of lunch; the pupil is in isolation and supervised by the Year Group Coordinator - 16.20 Pupils will be allowed a 15min supervised lunch break. - 16.21 During this detention pupils will fill out a 'Detention Form' on which they must state what they have done to have received a detention and how they will modify their actions. - 16.22 This is then signed by the teacher issuing the detention, the Deputy Head/ Director of Wellbeing/ Pastoral Coordinator and the parents. - 16.23 If a pupil accumulates more than three detentions in a term or academic year, they may be suspended by the Headmaster.
+- 16.10 For more severe infringements and mis-demeanours a detention may be given. - 16.11 The detention is noted down on the shared detention log. - 16.12 These are then recorded into My Concern by the co-ordinators. - 16.13 The pupil issued with a detention will serve the detention the same day where possible. - 16.14 The detention starts at the beginning of lunch; the pupil is in isolation and supervised by the Year Group Coordinator

+- 16.15 Pupils will be allowed a 15min supervised lunch break. - 16.16 During this detention pupils will fill out a 'Detention Form' on which they must state what they have done to have received a detention and how they will modify their actions. - 16.17 This is then signed by the teacher issuing the detention, the Deputy Head/Director of Wellbeing and the parents. - 16.18 If a pupil accumulates more than three detentions in a term or academic year, they may be suspended by the Headmaster.

-16.24 Report Cards
+16.19 Report Cards

-- 16.25 Persistent poor behaviour, lack of effort or general attitude may mean that a child is given a report card. - 16.26 Pupils may also volunteer to go on report card. - 16.27 Pupils must take their cards to each lesson they attend.
+- 16.20 Persistent poor behaviour, lack of effort or general attitude may mean that a child is given a report card. - 16.21 Pupils may also volunteer to go on report card. - 16.22 Pupils must take their cards to each lesson they attend.
 Staff will award pupils a grade from 1-4 based on their effort. - 1.
 Excellent - 2.
 Good - 3.
 Inconsistent - 4.
-Poor - 16.28 The procedure provides intensive short-term monitoring which focuses the child's attention on their own work and behaviour.
+Poor - 16.23 The procedure provides intensive short-term monitoring which focuses the child's attention on their own work and behaviour.

-16.29 Recording and Recognition
+16.24 Recording and Recognition

-- 16.30 Effort Stars and Minutes Off are recorded in the pupils' Prep-Diary. - 16.31 Each Friday, the Form Tutor records each of their tutees' weekly number of Effort Stars and Minutes Off on a Record Sheet issued by the Director of Wellbeing.
-This is then recorded centrally. - 16.32 The weekly number of Minutes Off noted on the Record Sheet will be the number of minutes that pupil will miss of their Golden Time lesson that week (in years 3&4).
+- 16.25 Effort Stars and Minutes Off are recorded in the pupils' Prep-Diary. - 16.26 Each Friday, the Form Tutor records each of their tutees' weekly number of Effort Stars and Minutes Off on a Record Sheet issued by the Director of Wellbeing.
+This is then recorded centrally. - 16.27 The weekly number of Minutes Off noted on the Record Sheet will be the number of minutes that pupil will miss of their Golden Time lesson that week (in years 3&4).
 For year 5 & 6, Minutes Off are served at morning break on Fridays and supervised by the year co-ordinators.
-Where possible all sanctions are dealt with within the same week, with a fresh start on Monday. - 16.33 At the end of the Summer Term the 'Jubilee Cup' is awarded to the House with the most points.
+Where possible all sanctions are dealt with within the same week, with a fresh start on Monday. - 16.28 At the end of the Summer Term the 'Jubilee Cup' is awarded to the House with the most points.